Lab-Brat/Projects/README.md

 # Projects
 This repository contains codes for small projects I write for fun.

+## API
+2 web APIs written in Flask and Sockets from Python Standard Library.
+The request is passing two arguments, which are then used in a search algorithm that searches through a large (1.45GB) CSV file, and returns the search results.
+It takes about 45s to complete to query.

 ## Cryptopgraphy
 Different ciphers and programs that can break them.
 So far, it is planned to explore union route cipher, rail fence cipher and Ceasers cipher.
 Programs that will crack these ciphers will come shortly after ciphers are done.